ChaebinIm/KSIF_QVI_2020/README.md

 ###### With Transformer, we use the encoder on its own, but in the case of decoder, we change it into CAAN(Cross-asset Attention Network) network.

 <img src= "https://user-images.githubusercontent.com/44806420/128356572-ef077a84-3431-4cf3-bc0e-822f811d7b4a.png" width="700" height="300">

+###### Yeah, in other words, Alpha Portfolio is made of the two networks, Transformer encoder & CAAN.
+Through it, you can process the data and get the stocks and ratio of your portfolio.
+Now, I want to talk about How the networks, TE(Transformer Network) and CAAN(Cross-Asset Attention network) is used in this model.

+#### Transformer Encoder(TE) and CAAN(Cross-Asset Attention Network)
+###### TE network is used to take the correlation among times into account.
+The multi-head attention network is used in the range of period.
+So, with TE, we could consider the correlation between past and future.
+For detail, I have to talk about the data shape.
+The input of this data is 3-d data.
+Each demension is made with (Period, stocks, fundamentals).
+With this structure, if you put it into TE, the model apply the time-changing of the data.
+###### CAAN is pretty similar with TE.
+But, you should reshape the data to take the correlation among stocks into account.
+The data shape is (Stocks, period, fundamentals).
+With it, the model apply the correlation among stocks of the data.
+We did it with the python, pytorch library because we could easily find the source code of Transformer on the internet.
+We refered the source code and just changed it into what we want to use.
+The final part of CAAN, before putting it into feed forward network, you have to reshape the data into 2-d shape to put it into the deep neural network.
+So, at that time, you use the data shape (stocks, period * features).
+###### After the neural network, you can get shape (stocks, 1), meaning the "winner score".
+With it, you can get the stock's ratio in your portfolio.
+Then, How this model can be trained?
+###### It's simple.
+With the winner score, you can make a portfolio and you can caluculate your portfolio return.
+After some repetition, you can get the series of portfolio return, so you can calculate the sharpe ratio of the portfolio in the series.
+###### Here, the sharpe ratio is the "reward" in reinforcement learning.
+Yeah, it can be hard to understand.
+Now, I want to talk about the reinforcement learning application into this algorithm

+#### Reinforcement Learning